(video links now slowly being added)

 simplest edging is I-cord.

 Half grafting can create a seamless look—but provide more support and have less stretch than a grafted seam.
-The back of a knitted lace sweater can be bound off—to provide a sturdy, not to stretching edge—the front can then be grafted to the bound off stitches.
-This will create a seamless look with more support.
+The back shoulder of a knitted lace sweater can be bound off—to provide a sturdy, not to stretching edge—the front shoulders can then be grafted to the bound off stitches.
+This will create a seamless look with more support, and a less stretchy shoulder seam.

 See Cast on Reference list many of the these cast ons are also available in these books as well.